substantic/rain/docs/guide/install.rst

     of available cpus.

 **--listen=(PORT|ADDRESS|ADDRESS:PORT)**
-  Set listening address of worker for worker-to-worker connections.
+  Set listening address of governor for governor-to-governor connections.
 When port is 0 then a open random port is assigned.
 The default is 0.0.0.0:0.

 **--logdir=DIR**
-  Set the logging directory for the worker.
-Default is ``/tmp/rain/logs/worker-<HOSTNAME>-<PID>/logs``.
+  Set the logging directory for the governor.
+Default is ``/tmp/rain/logs/governor-<HOSTNAME>-<PID>/logs``.

 **--workdir=DIR**
-  Set the working directory where the worker stores intermediate results.
+  Set the working directory where the governor stores intermediate results.
-  The defautl is ``/tmp/rain/work/worker-<HOSTNAME>-<PID>``
+  The defautl is ``/tmp/rain/work/governor-<HOSTNAME>-<PID>``

   .. warning::
      Rain assumes that working directory is placed on a fast device (ideally ramdisk).
 Avoid placing workdir on a network file system.

 **--ready-file=FILE**
-  Creates the file containing a single line "ready", when the worker is connected to server and ready to accept worker-to-worker connections.
+  Creates the file containing a single line "ready", when the governor is connected to server and ready to accept governor-to-governor connections.